What is Microtraining?

 Efficient - Microtraining may be implemented on any device at any time allowing employees to remotely complete required training at a moment's notice.
 Organizations must no longer require all-day on-site events to fulfill training requirements, increasing overall employee efficiency and productivity.

 Timeliness - Microtraining course can be delivered on-demand.
 For example, a Company could push out a microtraining class on winter weather driving ahead of a pending snowstorm, on a new chemical before it is introduced into the workplace, or on a specific piece of equipment after an accident.

-The below steps can be followed to develop and implement an effective micro-training program.
+These steps can be followed to develop and implement an effective microtraining program:

 1. Define Your Goal - Decide what you want to achieve and how you will measure success.
 Ask yourself the following questions: Do you want to reduce the amount of time spent in classroom training?
 Improve comprehension and retention of specific topics?
 Reduce injuries associated with specific root causes (such as slips, trips, and falls)?